A Business Network View

-The preceding chapters have focused on business relationships, and a number of important features of such relationships have been discussed.
+5. Internationalization of the business firm The preceding chapters have focused on business relationships, and a number of important features of such relationships have been discussed.
 In particular we have examined the role of business relationships in the development of the individual firm.
 The present chapter builds on this material by turning to the role of business relationships in the internationalization of the firm.
 It will be shown how the firm becomes increasingly embedded in foreign markets.
 It will also be demonstrated that network embeddedness has a strong impact on the pattern and pace of the internationalization process of the firm.
 Illustrative examples will be taken from the Danke case discussed above, so readers will again be meeting not only Danke itself but also Aspi, Bitte, Clean and others.
 LEARNING AND COMMITMENT IN THE INTERNATIONALIZATION PROCESS OF THE BUSINESS FIRM Two issues are repeatedly discussed and analysed in the literature on international business strategy, namely foreign market entry and foreign market expansion.
 The underlying basic assumption is that foreign country markets are distinct entities in which operations are, or are not, conducted.
 A related assumption is that since they are distinct entities, country markets require specific modes of operation or forms of organization.
 Consequently, a great deal of the international business literature is devoted to discussing the appropriate entry modes or governance modes in different foreign countries.
-Although the two issues are often analysed separately it is generally recognized that they are interrelated, and in the literature on the internationalization of the firm they are treated...
+Although the two issues are often analysed separately it is generally recognized that they are interrelated, and in the literature on the internationalization...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.